Reconstruction of oriented matroids from Varchenko-Gelfand algebras: Introduction

 Varchenko and Gelfand \cite{var-gel} introduced the algebra $\VG(\A)_R$ of $R$-valued functions on the set of chambers of a real central hyperplane arrangement $\A$.
 The VG algebra is generated by Heaviside functions, which define a degree filtration $\Fil^\bullet\VG(\A)$.
 Passing to the associated graded algebra, one obtains $\grVG^\bullet(\A)=\operatorname{Gr}_{\Fil^\bullet}^\bullet\VG(\A)$.

-The Hilbert series of $\grVG^\bullet(\A)$ coincides with the Poincar\'e polynomial of the complexified complement $M(\A)$.
-Moreover, if $R=\F_2$, the graded VG algebra $\grVG^\bullet(\A)_{\F_2}$ is isomorphic to the cohomology ring $H^\bullet(M(\A), \F_2)$, which is also isomorphic to the Orlik-Solomon algebra $\OS^\bullet(\A)_{\F_2}$ defined from the intersection lattice $L(\A)$.
-The relationship between VG algebras and spaces associated with $M(\A)$ has been extensively studied \cite{dorp-vg, dbpw, mos-equ, pro}.
+These algebras are closely related to cohomology rings of certain spaces.
+Bj\"orner \cite{bjo-sub} introduced $c$-plexification $\A\otimes\R^c$ and its complement $M_c(\A)$ for $c>0$.
+Note that $\A\otimes\R=\A$ and $\A\otimes\R^2$ is the complexification.
+Varchenko and Gelfand proved that the Hilbert series of $\grVG^\bullet(\A)$ coincides with the Poincar\'e polynomial of the complexified complement $M_2(\A)$.
+Moreover, if $R=\F_2$, the graded VG algebra $\grVG^\bullet(\A)_{\F_2}$ is isomorphic to the cohomology ring $H^\bullet(M_2(\A), \F_2)$, which is also isomorphic to the Orlik-Solomon algebra $\OS^\bullet(\A)_{\F_2}$ defined from the intersection lattice $L(\A)$.
+Furthermore, Moseley \cite{mos-equ} proved that the graded VG algebra $\grVG^\bullet(\A)$ is isomorphic to the cohomology ring $H^\bullet(M_3(\A), R)$ of the complement of $\A\otimes\R^3$, which was recently generalized to arrangements in convex domains \cite{dorp-vg, dbpw, mos-equ, pro}.

 On the other hand, the arrangement $\A$ determines an oriented matroid.
-The oriented matroid is a very strong invariant: for example, the homeomorphism type of the complexified complement $M(\A)$ is determined by the oriented matroid of $\A$ \cite{bz-st}.
+The oriented matroid is a very strong invariant: for example, the homeomorphism type of the complexified complement $M_2(\A)$ is determined by the oriented matroid of $\A$ \cite{bz-st}.
 VG algebras are clearly oriented-matroid invariants.
 Indeed, if the oriented matroids of $\A_1$ and $\A_2$ are isomorphic (equivalent up to reorientation and permutation of the ground set, see \S \ref{sec:prel} for details), then the corresponding VG algebras are also isomorphic.

 It is therefore natural to ask whether VG algebras over coefficient rings with $\cha R\neq 2$ contain more information than in the $\F_2$-case.
 We expect that VG algebras encode information as rich as that of oriented matroids.
 The most ambitious conjecture in this direction is the following.